S-Krings/AARCon/README.md

 AARCon has three main components, which are responsible for monitoring context and reacting to detected context changes.
 They will be introduced here.
 #### Condition
 - responsible for obtaining information about the different context features
-- `abstract`, has to be extended with a subclass for each context feature that is supposed to be monitored
+- `abstract`, has to be extended with a subclass for each context feature that is supposed to be monitored (see "Extension of Conditions and Rules")
 - contains organisational methods for internal communication which the subclasses inherit
 - every condition has to register itself to the control class
 #### Rule
 - responsible for executing adaptations (in response to context changes monitored by conditions)
-- `abstract`, has to be extended with a subclass for each kind of action that is supposed to be executed-
+- `abstract`, has to be extended with a subclass for each kind of action that is supposed to be executed (see "Extension of Conditions and Rules")
 - contains organisational methods for internal communication which the subclasses inherit
 - execution is dependant of one or more conditions, which have to be added to the rule
 - every rule has to register itself to the control class